algochoi/blockly/README.md

 This is still at an experimental stage.
 There have been custom modifications made in `tests/playground.html` to support Algorand smart-contract related blocks and a generator in `generators/pyteal.js` to generate smart-contract code.

+To add another language,
+* Add high-level language rules in `generators`
+* Add a subdirectory in `generators` with your language. `all.js` will be the entry point and will organize your subfiles.
+* Add a button that links to the generator in `tests/playground.html`.
+* Add the generator in `tests/bootstrap.js` and `tests/bootstrap_helper.js` where the other languages are.
+Make sure you run `npm install .` so it generates some pre-compiled code in `build/` (local directory).

 ### Contributions

 Contributions are welcome!
 Make sure to run `npm run lint` as a sanity check to see if your contribution is properly formatted.